Technical Review by

 For vulnerability scanning without licensing overhead, Greenbone OpenVAS offers daily updates and detection depth that competes with commercial scanners.
 Expect UI and usability rough edges, and plan on infrastructure investment.
 For larger deployments, the enterprise appliance or cloud service removes deployment headaches.

-For web application security in DevSecOps pipelines, Zed Attack Proxy (ZAP) automates discovery and testing through spider, AJAX, and fuzzing capabilities.
-Docker and GitHub Actions integration make CI/CD hookup straightforward.
-Expect to handle false positive triage.
+For host-based monitoring and compliance tracking across mixed OS environments, OSSEC provides enterprise-grade detection capabilities, though configuration overhead and the lack of a built-in dashboard mean you’ll need Grafana or ELK.
+For web application security in DevSecOps pipelines, Zed Attack Proxy (ZAP) automates discovery and testing through spider, AJAX, and fuzzing capabilities, with Docker and GitHub Actions integration that makes CI/CD hookup straightforward; expect to handle false positive triage.

 Read the individual reviews above to understand deployment requirements, community support, and the operational trade-offs relevant to your environment and team capacity.